asingh72/Quizzler-iOS/README.md

 # Quizzler
--> It is a quiz app where you can select either true or false choice bases on your knowledge.
+-> It is a quiz app where you can select either true or false choice bases on your knowledge.<br>
--> Based on your answer system will match the correct answer and provides suitable comment(Correct or Wrong).
+-> Based on your answer system will match the correct answer and provides suitable comment(Correct or Wrong). <br>
--> You will be able to see your sore as you progress.
+-> You will be able to see your sore as you progress.<br>
--> At the end you get option to restart the quiz.
+-> At the end you get option to restart the quiz.<br>

 ![1](https://user-images.githubusercontent.com/25624988/37218538-c2e303ba-238e-11e8-99e4-75da6eab97b8.png)